Denver County versus Denver Municipal Traffic Court Cases

 Prosecutions in the Denver Traffic Division Court, may be brought as violations under state law, but more typically are brought as violations under the Denver Municipal Code.
 These are prosecuted by Denver Deputy City Attorneys assigned to the Denver City Attorney Prosecution and Code Enforcement Section.
 The Denver City Attorney is an official of the City of Denver appointed by the Mayor and administers and operates the Office of the Denver City Attorney.
 The office of the Prosecution and Code Enforcement Section of the Denver City Attorney is located at 201 W. Colfax Avenue.
 The office of the Prosecution and Code Enforcement Section of the Denver City Attorney can be reached at 720-913-8050.

 Legal Disclaimer – The information contained at this web site is not intended to be legal advice and all information regarding Colorado criminal law is general content only and should not be relied upon for any specific Colorado criminal law situation.
 Information on this web site is not intended to be comprehensive and does not cover all the issues, nuances or ramifications related to the topic discussed.
 This web site may not be updated routinely to reflect the very most current Colorado law.

-Individuals should consult an experienced Denver criminal lawyer or traffic lawyerfor advice regarding an individual situation.
+Individuals should consult an experienced Denver criminal attorney, Denver DUI laywer, or Denver traffic lawyer for advice regarding an individual situation.